Death Date: 12/11/2020

 Some Lesser Known Facts about Asif Basra

-- The famous theatre actor Asif Basra was born in a small town of Amravati in Maharashtra.
+- The famous theatre actor Asif Basra was born in the small town of Amravati in Maharashtra.

-- Basra belonged to a very humble family and never took any training in acting.
+- Basra belonged to a very humble family and had never taken any training in acting.

-- Asif was passionate enough to take an active part in film festivals during his school and college days.
+- Asif used to actively participate in film festivals in his school and college days.

 - In 1989, he moved to Mumbai to act in college productions.

-- He completed his B.Sc. in Physics from Mumbai University and later joined a computer course.
+- He did B.Sc. in Physics from Mumbai University, and later, he joined a computer course.

-- While doing a job in Mumbai, he would spend almost all his salary on watching plays.
+- While doing a job in Mumbai, he would spend almost all his salary watching plays.